ogbigboss/how-i-got-my-netflix-show-cancelled/pt1/ch2/draft1.md

 I had made a plan, and it was to respond thusly, if I was asked why I lied.

-> "Oh, well I thought we were both lying about being spies.
-That wasn't the joke here?"
+_Oh, well I thought we were both lying about being spies.
+That wasn't the joke here?_

 Look, I probably would've gotten fired, but like I said I had two other job offers and if things happened quickly I doubt they would've gotten to a point where the government would have to try the loudest "cover up" of all time as opposed to just minding their own business.